carbon-language/carbon-lang/docs/design/generics/details.md

       (c: CT, f: FT) -> Vector(FT.OutputType);
 ```

-###### Satisfying both type-of-types
+###### Satisfying both facet types

 If the two types being constrained to be equal have been declared with different
-type-of-types, then the actual type value they are set to will have to satisfy
+facet types, then the actual type value they are set to will have to satisfy
 both constraints.
 For example, if `SortedContainer.ElementType` is declared to
 be `Comparable`, then in this declaration: